Aldwinny/template-react-native-threejs-app/README.md

-# TEMPLATE: React Native Mobile Application
+# Template: React Native Mobile Application

 This is a template for future React Native Apps based on [Damit Yarn!](https://github.com/Aldwinny/damit-yarn-mobile-app/)